Georgia Tech graduates and professors showing commencement regalia with a humorous mock diagram of a graduation cap

 Details: 1) He wears a black gown with a traditional mortar board.
 2) The Carnegie Mellon University Tartan, first commissioned in 1967 for academic hoods, also serves as an official “color” for the university.

-text - Georgia Tech Graduate Regalia
+Georgia Tech Student Regalia

-Details: 1) Master’s graduates wear the same mortarboards and a similar robe to that of undergraduates, but the sleeves have an extension at the back of the wrist opening, as is customary for master’s gowns.
-2) Master’s hood colors correspond to the academic degree programs.
+Details: 1) Undergraduates wear black mortarboards with white and gold tassels, and 2) black robes that bear the Georgia Tech seal on the lapels.
+Master’s graduates wear the same mortarboards and a similar robe to that of undergraduates, but the sleeves have an extension at the back of the wrist opening, as is customary for master’s gowns.
+(Below) Master’s hood colors correspond to the academic degree programs.
+Learn more about hood colors at Georgia Tech.

 Details: Ph.D. graduate robes are Georgia Tech gold with navy blue accents.
 1 and 2) The sleeve bars and lapels, which also bear the Institute’s seal, are velvet, as is the navy part of the hood.
 The hood is gold, navy, and white.
 3) Ph.D. graduates wear a six-sided tam, which is navy velvet with a gold tassel.